Meet Our Staff

 Jacqueline fell in love with the night and the cosmos while working with 6th grade youth and high school volunteers at Clemmie Gill’s School of Science and Conservation, Tulare County’s residential science camp in the Sierra foothills.
 She earned her B.A. in Psychology and minor in Sociology from the University of California, Santa Cruz in 2008.
 Go Banana Slugs!
 In 2010, Jacqueline joined the Peace Corps and served as an environmental extension agent in Mali, West Africa.
 It was a transformative experience to immerse herself in village life and learn the language, customs and traditions of such a beautiful and hospitable country.
 Upon returning to the United States, Jacqueline continues her goal to foster community wherever she lands and connect people to the wonders of the natural world.
 While working as an Interpretive Ranger in Yosemite National Park, her fondest memories are telling stories under the night sky and hearing the oohs and aahs of the visitors as the light of a meteor catches their gaze.
 She is happy to be a member the Admin team, at Effie Yeaw Nature Center, to connect volunteers to various roles that benefit their well-being and strengthen our community.

-Native to Southern California, Sam moved to the Sacramento area to attend the University of California Davis, receiving a degree in communication and film.
-After shifting jobs for a year Sam found a spot at the Effie Yeaw Nature Center where his love of nature and birds could work with a technical background promoting Nature Center events and designs.
+Coming from Southern California, Sam moved to the Sacramento area to attend the University of California Davis, receiving a degree in communication and film.
+After shifting jobs for a year Sam found a spot at the Effie Yeaw Nature Center where his love of nature and birds could combine with his technical background to help promote the Nature Center and everything we do.
 Outside of the Nature center Sam enjoys exploring nature with his camera and performing in musical groups.